R&H Logo

 Living together for any duration is insufficient without clear signs of mutual agreement to share a spousal life.

-Updating Colorado’s Common Law Marriage Indicators
+Updates to Colorado’s Common-Law Marriage Indicators

 By 2021, it was time for Colorado’s high court to address changing norms such as:

-• More unmarried couples living together
+• More unmarried couples living together,

-• More unmarried couples having children
+• More unmarried couples having children,

-• Married couples not always taking the same surname
+• Married couples not always taking the same surname,

 • The recognition of same-sex marriages,